bookofproofs/bookofproofs.github.io/_sources/history/18th-century/frisi.md

 **Paolo Frisi** was an Italian mathematician who wrote on geometry, mechanics and cosmology.

 ### Mathematical Profile (Excerpt):
-* Paolo's paternal grandfather, Antonio, was originally from Strasbourg and had arrived in Lombardy as a military man in the Hapsburg army.
-* Paolo's father, Giovanni Mattia, worked in government procurement and was able to provide a comfortable life for his family.
-* Paolo was the second child in a family of eight children.
-* Paolo had three younger brothers, Filippo, Antonio Francesco and Luigi.
-* Paolo's father died young and left the large family in difficult financial circumstances.
 * Frisi entered the Barnabite Arcimbolde school in Milan in or before 1741.
 * Pietro Verri (1728-1797) was the same age as Frisi and they studied together at the Arcimbolde school.
 * He remembered that in 1741-42 Frisi, who was at that time his companion in the Arcimbolde, stood out for his reliability and attendance at the Ambrosiana Library.